NexPlayer/iOS-SDK/advanced.md

 | in | nxplayer | The NXPlayer instance that generated the event. |
 | in | result | The result of the asynchronous operation (zero if the operation succeeded, or a non-zero NXError code if the operation failed due to an error). |

-####  - (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdSetExternalSubtitleWithResult:(NXError)result
+#### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdSetExternalSubtitleWithResult:(NXError)result

 An asynchronous *forward* operation has completed.

-> **Deprecated** There is currently no API in the NexPlayer iOS SDK that implements theforwardcommand, and this event can therefore never occur.
+> **Deprecated** There is currently no API in the NexPlayer iOS SDK that implements the forward command, and this event can therefore never occur.
 It may be supported in future versions, so you should not write code
 > that processes this event at present (otherwise that code may break in the future).

 **Parameters**